-The Papers of James Madison is a non-profit documentary editing project established to procure, edit, annotate, and publish the lifetime correspondence of James Madison, the Virginia statesman best known as the fourth U.S. President and "Father of the U.S. Constitution."
-Letters to and from Madison, and enclosures, numbering nearly 38,000 to date, are divided into four series, Congressional, Secretary of State, Presidential, and Retirement, and are available in both print and digital Editions.
+James Madison was the Virginia statesman best known as the fourth U.S. President and "Father of the U.S. Constitution."
+The Papers of James Madison is a non-profit documentary editing project established to procure, edit, annotate, and publish the lifetime correspondence of James Madison.
+Letters to and from Madison and enclosures, nearly 38,000 documents to date, are published in four series reflecting the primary stages of Madison's adult life: Congressional, Secretary of State, Presidential, and Retirement.
+Both print and digital Editions are available.

 The Papers of James Madison are currently published by the University of Virginia Press.
 Funding for the project is provided by grants from the National Endowment for the Humanities, the National Historical Publications and Records Commission, and the Packard Humanities Institute, as well as by contributions from private individuals.

+Would YOU like to help preserve our nation's history?
 Private donations are tax deductible and increasingly crucial to the project in the face of federal funding cuts.
-To see how YOU can support the Papers of James Madison project, simply click on the gold "Make a Gift" button on the top right of any page of this website.
+To see how you can support the Papers of James Madison project, simply click on the gold "Make a Gift" button on the top right of any page of this website.